SanferD/mn-revisor-chat/README.md

 1. Sign in to the AWS console.
 1. Navigate to the Lambda page and run the **invoke-trigger-crawler** Lambda with any event.
 1. Wait until all the SQS queues are empty (i.e., crawling has completed).
 This should take approximately 4 hours.
-1. Should also see many documents in the OpenSearch vector index (**AWS Console > OpenSearch > opensearch domain > Instance health > Cluter health > Overall health > Searchable documents**).
+1. Should also see many documents in the OpenSearch vector index (**AWS Console > OpenSearch > opensearch domain > Instance health > Cluster health > Overall health > Searchable documents**).

 ![searchable documents](./static/searchable-documents.png)

 ### Ask a Question

 Once the OpenSearch Vector Index is fully populated, it's ready to answer questions.
 Text a test prompt to the Sinch virtual number and receive a response after a minute or so.
-If you've configured a testing webhook site, you should see the inbout sms on the webhook site page.
+If you've configured a testing webhook site, you should see the inbound sms on the webhook site page.

 # Code Structure